ucdavis/ecs132/Blog.md

 **Spring 2023**

+**April 19, 1645:**

+As I have said, all the Quizzes are open-book, open notes.
+You can bring in anything on paper you wish, say your Homework solutions, or incorporate them into the PDF file for your textbook.

 **April 19, 1415:**

 The other day, I mentioned I would be postponing the Hwk 1 due date, and I did change the actual homework specs file accordingly.
 But just in case someone didn't check thst file, I'll say it here too: The new date date is Friday, 11:59 pm as usual.